tsgates/arch-wiki-markdown/wiki/Kernels.md

 > Traditional

-This method involves manually downloading a source tarball, and building in your home directory as normal user.
-Once configured, two compilation/installation methods are offered; the traditional manual method as well as makepkg/pacman.
+This involves manually downloading a source tarball, and compiling in your home directory as a normal user.
+Once configured, two installation methods are available; the traditional manual method, or with Makepkg + Pacman.

-An advantage of the traditional method is that it will work on other Linux distributions.
+An advantage of learning the traditional method is that it is not distribution-specific.

 See Kernels/Compilation/Traditional.